BitcoinDesign/Guide/guide/payments/hide-sensitive-info.md

 ## Why is this pattern important to designers?

 Privacy in bitcoin payments goes far beyond hiding balances and other sensitive information, the privacy by design framework states that privacy should be incorporated and built into products by default.
-This way, whether or not the user is concerned with their data privacy, they would always be protected through good UX.
+This way, whether or not the user is concerned with their data privacy, they would always be protected through good UX and UI.

 By including the hiding information pattern in design of wallets, we give users a greater sense of control and comfortability in any environment when using it.
 They have the freedom to decide whether or not they want their information visible.